Dr. Nicole Martin

 Dianna’s office duties consist of everything from answering the telephone to doing the companies payroll and quarterly taxes, but her favorite part of each day is meeting pleasant people and their furry little friends.

-Dianna also enjoys her many pets, "Sunshine," a cockatiel, "Miss Millie" a domestic shorthair who’s as sweet as sugar, "Bei Jing" a domestic longhair who rules the house, "Urshula" a very energetic Australian Shepherd that was unfortunately deaf at birth, the wildest of them all, "Bam Bam" a domestic shorthair that loves to play fetch, and "Charcoal" her right hand black lab.
+Dianna also enjoys her many pets, "Holly" a rambunctious lab, "Corky" a domestic shorthair who’s as sweet as sugar, "Urshula" a very energetic Australian Shepherd that was unfortunately deaf at birth, the wildest of them all, "Bam Bam" a domestic shorthair that loves to play fetch, "Teal" a genetically challenged silver lab and "Nippy" a playful cat who found Dianna.

-Dianna’s hobbies include working in the yard, especially mowing the grass, baking, camping, cookouts with her family, pond fishing with Mark her husband, and visiting the mountains in the fall with her dad.
+Dianna’s hobbies include working in the yard, especially mowing the grass, baking, camping, cookouts with her family, pond fishing, and visiting the mountains in the fall with her dad.

 Registered Veterinary Technician